 - Should contribute to major requirements in order to allow students to earn Honors elective credit and satisfy major requirements simultaneously.

-Many HON-attribute courses are HON versions of non-HON courses (also known as "meets with" or "similar" courses; they are not "cross-listed" because they are not fully interchangeable).
-In such cases:
+Many HON-attribute courses are HON versions of non-HON courses.
+“Meets with” HON-attribute courses can be scheduled with or independently of their non-HON counterparts.
+(These courses are not "cross-listed" because they are not fully interchangeable)

 - The HON version of the course must have its own course number.
 In the case of an HON version of an existing course, the recommended convention is to add a 1 to the course number (e.g., 3091 for an existing 3090 course).